linuxphoneapps/linuxphoneapps.org/content/apps/chat.delta.KDeltaChat/index.md

 description = ""
 description_url = ""
 icon_url = ""
 notice = "No release yet, but works for simple, encrypted text conversations.
-Sending attachments (images etc.) is not implemented yet, received images aren't being displayed in a usable form.
-Adding an account works via importing a backup, the regular add account screen does not scroll and is thus unusable on a phone at the time of testing.
-Compiling the necessary libdeltachat library takes a long time and requires more than 3GBs of RAM - doing this on device is not recommended." scale-to-fit = "" # Only fill where necessary license_url = "https://git.sr.ht/~link2xt/kdeltachat/tree/master/item/LICENSE" appstream_xml_url = ""
+Sending attachments (images etc.) is not implemented yet, received images aren't scaling properly.
+Adding an account works via importing a backup or an add account screen.
+Compiling the necessary libdeltachat library takes a long time and requires more than 3GBs of RAM (at 4 threads) - doing this on device (PinePhone, Librem 5) is not recommended." scale-to-fit = "" # Only fill where necessary license_url = "https://git.sr.ht/~link2xt/kdeltachat/tree/master/item/LICENSE" appstream_xml_url = ""